piyush09-09/COVID-19-Worldwide-Confirmed-and-Death-Cases-Dashboard/README.md

- 🦠 COVID-19 Worldwide Confirmed and Death Cases Dashboard (Tableau Project) This project is a comprehensive data visualization dashboard built using Tableau to analyse the global spread of COVID-19.
+ 🦠 COVID-19 Worldwide Confirmed and Death Cases Dashboard (Tableau Project):
+This project is a comprehensive data visualization dashboard built using Tableau to analyse the global spread of COVID-19.
 It showcases confirmed cases and death counts across countries and over time in an interactive and insightful format.

- 🧾 Project Overview
+ 🧾 Project Overview:
 The dashboard provides a detailed visualization of global COVID-19 confirmed cases and death tolls.
 It aims to deliver clear, actionable insights into the pandemic’s trends, helping users understand its spread, severity, and geographical impact.

- 🗂️ Data Sources
+ 🗂️ Data Sources:
 The analysis is based on the open-source Johns Hopkins University CSSE COVID-19 dataset.
 The data includes:
 - Confirmed Cases: Daily cumulative totals globally
 - Death Cases: Daily cumulative totals globally